RakibSiddiquee/golang-gin-jwt-auth-crud/README.md

 3. Rename the .env.example file to .env
 4. Create a database in postgres
 5. Change the DNS value in .env file
-6. Run the command `go run migrate/migrate.go`
+6. Run the command `go run migrate/migrate.go` (Drop existing tables and recreate those)
 7. Check your database, tables should be available